pepicrft/catalysis-framework/packages/website/docs/contributors/get-started.md

     - [**shadowenv:**](https://github.com/Shopify/shadowenv) It'll activate environment variables when entering the project directory and allow you to run the CLIs from any nested directory inside the project.
 2. Clone the repository in your system.
 You can do so by running `git clone https://github.com/gestaltjs/gestalt.git`.
 Alternatively, you can use [GitPod](https://gitpod.io/#https://github.com/gestaltjs/gestalt) to develop on the browser.
 3. Install the NPM dependencies by running `pnpm install`
-4. Run `bin/create-app` if you want to create a new app or `bin/gestalt` to run the GestaltJS CLI.
+4. Run `bin/create-app` if you want to create a new app or `bin/gestalt` to run the Gestalt CLI.
 5. Voilà 🎉.

 Before debugging and contributing code,